 Seeking Out Support

-Teachers started completing TLC’s online professional development courses on trauma-informed care, and the school was also assigned a consultant, Derek Allen, a senior trainer with TLC, who visits the school to guide its trauma-informed initiative by assessing progress and offering suggestions for next steps.
+Teachers started completing Starr’s online professional development courses on trauma-informed care, and the school was also assigned a consultant, Derek Allen, a senior trainer with Starr, who visits the school to guide its trauma-informed initiative by assessing progress and offering suggestions for next steps.

-Teachers are finding TLC’s training and resources helpful.
+Teachers are finding Starr’s training and resources helpful.
 “It’s not been just listening to or reading things, says Hinojosa.
 “It’s been a lot of physical resources and strategies that we’ve been given.”

 “SENSE is getting results because they understand that being a trauma-informed school is not just about attending a training, hearing a speaker, or reading a book.
 To truly be trauma-informed a school has to change the way they do school.
 From the approach they take with students who exhibit problematic behavior, to their staffing model, to their job descriptions, to their discipline procedures, to the way they use and adorn physical space.
 SENSE has and continues to make those adjustments so that all of their students are provided with the positive learning environment they need to flourish.” –Derek Allen